 What Can You Eat in the First Week of Braces?

 Your mouth may be sore or sensitive after you first get braces, and you’ll need to learn how to chew differently.
 As a result, it’s common for patients to ask what they can eat in the first week of braces.

 We recommend choosing soft, easy-to-chew foods during the first week following your appointment.
 Some of the best foods to eat include:

 Things to Eat With Braces:

 Mouth sensitivity generally improves after the initial week, but you may begin to feel better in a few days.
 At that point, you should be able to eat many of the approved foods seen in the list above.
 However, if your mouth is ever sore or sensitive, such as after an adjustment, you can eat the soft foods on this shorter list until you feel better again.

 There is a small trick we recommend to minimize this discomfort.
-We advise these patients to eat at least 1 hour before your braces appointment and to also take a mild pain over the counter pain reliever you would normally take for aches and pain, such as Ibuprofen or Tylenol.
-Dr. Chelian also recommends patients take a pain reliever before going to bed on the first night after getting your braces and usually the next day morning if still sore.
+We advise these patients to eat at least 1 hour before their braces appointment and to also take a mild pain over-the-counter pain reliever you would normally take for aches and pain, such as Ibuprofen or Tylenol.
+Dr. Chelian also recommends patients take a pain reliever before going to bed on the first night after getting their braces and usually the next day morning if still sore.
 After 2-3 days your body and teeth will get used to the pressure and the soreness will disappear.

 What Foods Can’t I Eat with Braces Initially?

 You should only eat foods that are more comfortable to chew during the first week of having braces.
 If your mouth sensitivity persists beyond that point, we recommend that you continue to eat the softer approved foods until you feel more comfortable chewing.